shandilyaguy247/Air-Guitar/README.md

 ## Usage

 There are 7 parts of the code, each as an individual .m file.

-Merge them toghether in the same project, or select only the modules that you need.
+* The Primary_Code is the essential backbone
+* Create_Sound is also essential
+* Add_Effects is to be able to add the 4 effects:

+** Distortion
+** Flanger
+** Tremblo
+** Digital Delay

 ## Contributing
 Pull requests and any corrections to the codes are welcome.
 For major changes, please open an issue first to discuss what you would like to change.